 - RACE PACE: Participants will bring all of the technical elements of backstroke together in a fast and powerful stroke.
 Practicing backstroke at full speed while maintaining good body position and stroke technique will make it second nature when it comes time to race.

-Swimmers and parents are invited to ask Andrew and Joao questions during a Q&A session.
-Gain insight into their training regimen, diet and nutrition, and recovery tactics.
+Swimmers and parents are invited to ask Ryan questions during a Q&A session.
+Gain insight into his training regimen, diet and nutrition, and recovery tactics.

 WATCH THE CLINICIAN

-Observe Andrew and Joao swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.
+Observe Ryan swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Swimmers will get to practice what they've learned by taking their stroke to top speed with two of the best swimmers in the world!
+Swimmers will get to practice what they've learned by taking their stroke to top speed with one of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.